 We may be justifiably optimistic that change is about to come, at the last moment, before we’re all plunged irretrievably into the toxic soup.
 The signs are encouraging, millions lining up for hours to cast ballots instead of leaving them to the less than up-and-up Louis Dejoy to deliver for counting.
 These early in-person ballots will all be tabulated before Election Day, eliminating one worry about electoral hanky panky and a premature declaration of Four More Years, with an exhortation to the enraged white men in the Second Amendment brigade.

 We may keep ourselves on an even keel, most of the time, remaining positive, taking care of ourselves and our loved ones, remembering to be grateful for the blessings we have.
-We make even make somebody laugh once in a while.
+We may even make somebody laugh once in a while.
 But how well can any of us actually be doing at a historically stressful time like this?

 A friend asked me the other night, after a few minutes of batting the latest crazed news items back and forth, how I’m doing.
 I thought for a moment then said “limping along, I guess” and he probed– why limping?